JadeStrike/BSE_Portfolio_Enmanuel/index.md

 ﻿# Phone-Controlled Robot Arm
-My project is a mechanical arm that can be controlled via bluetooth.
-This means that a person will be able to use a
+My project is a mechanical arm that can be controlled via bluetooth and an apk app that will allow an android device to control the arm.
+The arm will be able to grab, hold, and transfer small, light items.
+This will be accomplished through the usage of servo motors that will be connected to the robot arm.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|